Dealing With Low Appraisals When Buying a House

 Now the part you may be scared of: a low appraisal.
 As previously mentioned, this means that your home has been valued under the price you offered on the home.
 So, now what?
 How can you remedy the situation?

 1. Renegotiate to the lower price.
 If there weren’t any prior agreements written in the contract concerning the appraisal outcome, you might be able to come to an agreement with the seller about lowering the price.
-BUT we would like to clarify that this often won’t hold up in a hot market, which we are currently experiencing in Austin and beyond.
+BUT we would like to clarify that this often won’t hold up in a hot market.
+Luckily, the market is pretty buyer friendly, currently!

 2. Back out under the financing clause or appraisal clause if there is one.
 You can back out of the contract.
 At this point, you would get your earnest money back (usually 1-3% of the sales price).
 You would not get back your option money (can be anywhere from $100-$300+).
 You would also not get back the money you spent on an inspection and appraisal.
 Again, if you are in a hot market, there’s a good chance you’ve waived these clauses, so this won’t apply to you.